Steller's eider: Diet

-Steller's eiders forage primarily near the shore by employing various techniques such as briefly diving and swimming underwater (to a maximum depth of 9m), wading and dabbling.
+Steller's eiders forage primarily near the shore by employing various techniques such as briefly diving and swimming underwater (to a maximum depth of 9 m), wading and dabbling.
 They feed by surface techniques more than other sea ducks and prefer relatively small prey.
 Studies have shown that Steller's eiders are specialists in catching highly mobile prey but may limit their diet to crustaceans even when higher energy sources, such as capelin, become available.
 This discrepancy in food preferences may be due to their inability to exploit deeper habitats.
-Steller's eiders also feed on mollusks, echinoderms, polychaete worms, and mussels during the winter.
+Steller's eiders also feed on molluscs, echinoderms, polychaete worms, and mussels during the winter.
 While in the tundra during the summer months, they feed on aquatic insects and plant material such as crowberries and pondweeds.

 Reproduction

-According to banding studies, Steller's eiders can live up to 21 years and four months and reach sexual maturity at two years.
+According to ringing studies, Steller's eiders reach sexual maturity at two years, and can live up to 21 years 4 months.
 Males engage in leks on the wintering and breeding grounds, where groups of males attempt to win over an individual female with elaborate displays.
 Males court females in silence by displaying a consistent sequence of side-to-side head-shaking while swimming towards and away from their potential female partner.
 Steller's eiders tend to form breeding pairs during late-winter to early-spring instead of the fall like most waterfowl.
 Breeding pairs arrive at their nesting sites as early as the beginning of June.

 Females establish their nests in marshy tundra close to permanent open water that has additional access to small ponds.
 They specifically select mounds or ridges dominated by mosses, lichens, and grasses.
 Their nest is shallow, lined with grasses, moss, lichens, and down feathers plucked from the female's breast, who builds the nest without help from the male.

 Females usually lay 1–8 olive to brownish-orange eggs per breeding cycle.
 She then incubates the eggs alone for about 25 days.
 The young are precocial and hatch between late June and late July with their eyes open and sporting downy feathers.
-However, predators consume the majority of eggs before they are hatched.
+However, predators may consume the majority of eggs before they are hatched.
 The young go to the water shortly after hatching and immediately feed themselves, without relying on their mother for food.
-Regardless of their feeding independence, females will stay within 700m of their nest for up to 35 days post-hatch, while the young begin flying approximately 40 days after hatching.
+Regardless of their feeding independence, females will stay within 700 m of their nest for up to 35 days post-hatch, while the young begin flying approximately 40 days after hatching.
 It is not uncommon for one female to assume care of two or more sets of young from a different mother.